aws-solutions-library-samples/guidance-for-fsx-for-lustre-data-repository-task-scheduler/README.md

 - **Task Execution**: The Lambda function uses the FSx API to create data repository tasks, supporting both IMPORT_METADATA_FROM_REPOSITORY and EXPORT_TO_REPOSITORY operations.

-- **Monitoring and Observability**: The solution implements comprehensive monitoring through:
+- **Monitoring and Observability**: The guidance implements comprehensive monitoring through:
   - CloudWatch Logs for Lambda function logging
   - CloudWatch Alarms for error detection
   - X-Ray for distributed tracing